ymasory/ToyLisp/README.markdown

 eq
 print

-notes:
+# implementation #
 - arbitrary nesting supported
 - recursion supported
 - no quoting mechanism beyond creating unevaluated lists using the ' syntax
-- everything is in one big dynamic scope?
+- everything is in one big dynamic scope
 - one namespace
 - all evaluation is eager